NeillJohnston/till/README.md

 - One token to denote a continued block of code
 - Two tokens for forward/backward references.

+We also use a lazy_static block so that we can treat the COMMENT_STYLES HashMap as a const.

 **(Constants)**
 ```rs
 const BLOCK_MARKER:         &str = r"\\";